LZ-TimHunold/Builder/README.md

 #### Development Viewing

 There are two ways
-1) in explorer go to your dev folder and open your file
+1. In explorer go to your dev folder and open your file.
-2) if you push to Github and want to share
+2. If you push to Github and want to share, use the `ghpages` branch in your project.
+3. Remember that in your task `.pipe(gulp.dest("./"));` defines the destination *relative to* `gulpfile.js` where it outputs.